switch-model/switch/examples/discrete_build/README.md

     python -m switch_mod.solve

-This example illustrates the use of Switch to construct and run a very simple model with a single load zone, one investment period, and one timepoint.
+This example illustrates the use of Switch to construct and run a very simple model with a single load zone, one investment period, and two timepoints.
+Projects are forced to be built in discrete amounts, according to the unit size specified for each generator technology.